-In our active online university community, a Hidden Gems member asked us more than a year ago what we thought of Charter Communications, a broadband cable company whose chairman and largest shareholder is Microsoft co-founder Paul Allen.
-The business is also substantially owned by Wally Weitz, a Nebraska-based investor whom Warren Buffett fans greatly admire.
+In our active online university community, a Hidden Gems member asked us a few years ago what we thought of Charter Communications, a broadband cable company whose chairman and largest individual shareholder is Microsoft co-founder Paul Allen.
+The business was also substantially owned by Wally Weitz, a Nebraska-based investor whom Warren Buffett fans greatly admire.

 Charter stock had fallen from $25 to $4.50, and our member wanted to know whether it was a good time to get in for a turnaround.